Anthrobotics/anthro-docs/docs/TO-DO.md

 - [ ] Web interface for URDF > similar to K-Scale's
 - [ ] HMI for issuing commands (phone app or GUI)
 - [ ] Integrate sensors into controller
+- [ ] Pick a primary language to use (K-scale's KLang is recommended)

 ### AI & ML